Curvature inequalities and rigidity for constant mean curvature and spacetime constant mean curvature surfaces: Introduction and Results

 \emph{Then} \emph{If equality holds in (\ref{inequint4}) and $\mathrm{Rm}^M(k, \ell, \ell, k)$ does not change sign along $\Sigma$, then $\Sigma$ is isometric to a round sphere, and any compact spacelike hypersurface $\Omega \subset M$ with boundary $\partial \Omega = \Sigma$ embeds isometrically as a spacelike hypersurface into Minkowski spacetime.
 Furthermore, the maximal globally hyperbolic development of the induced initial data on $\Omega$ is isometric to a standard causal diamond in Minkowski spacetime.}

-An alternative rigidity criterion under symmetry or near-roundness assumptions is proved in Theorem \ref{thm:rigidity2}.
+An alternative rigidity criterion under symmetry or near-roundness assumptions is proved in Theorem~\ref{thm:rigidity2}.
+We also apply the stability notions appearing in Theorem~\ref{thm:rigidity1} to known STCMC foliations.

-The stability hypotheses appearing in Theorem~\ref{thm:rigidity1} are satisfied for the canonical STCMC foliations known in both the spacelike and null settings.
-On asymptotically Euclidean initial data sets, we show that the canonical STCMC foliation constructed by Cederbaum and Sakovich \cite{STCMC} has leaves that are both constant-mode stable and variationally stable, provided the ambient Einstein tensor satisfies $ |\mathrm{Ein}(\nu_\sigma,\nu_\sigma)| = O(r^{-2})$ along the foliation; see Theorem~\ref{thm:stability-foliation}.
-We also prove that the asymptotic STCMC foliation of asymptotically Schwarzschildean lightcones constructed by Kröncke and Wolff \cite{kroncke2024foliations} has leaves that are both constant-mode stable and variationally stable; see Theorem~\ref{nullsta}.
+On asymptotically Euclidean initial data sets, we show that the stability of the canonical STCMC foliation \cite{STCMC} is determined by the sign of the ADM energy, provided the ambient Einstein tensor satisfies $|\mathrm{Ein}(\nu_\sigma,\nu_\sigma)|=O(r^{-2})$ along the foliation; see Theorem~\ref{thm:stability-foliation}.
+In particular, the leaves are stable under positive ADM energy and unstable under negative ADM energy.

-This paper is organized as follows.
-Section \ref{sectionCMC} introduces a weak stability condition controlling the constant mode of the second variation and uses it to recover Euclidean, hyperbolic, and spherical rigidity under appropriate curvature bounds.
-Section~\ref{secsetup} develops the Lorentzian framework for spacelike surfaces, introduces STCMC surfaces, and derives the associated stability operator.
-In Section~\ref{sectionSTCMC} we prove the sharp curvature inequality and rigidity theorem for stable STCMC surfaces under the dominant energy condition.
-Finally, Section~\ref{secfoli} presents examples and applications of the Lorentzian stability theory, including the stability of the canonical STCMC foliation in asymptotically Euclidean initial data sets and of the asymptotic STCMC foliation on asymptotically Schwarzschildean null hypersurfaces.
+For the local STCMC foliations constructed in \cite{main1local}, we show that the small leaves are generically constant-mode unstable, with leading term governed by the local matter density and the trace-free part of $K$ at the concentration point; see Theorem~\ref{localfoli}.

+Finally, we prove that the STCMC foliation on asymptotically Schwarzschildean lightcones \cite{kroncke2024foliations} has leaves that are strictly constant-mode and variationally stable under positive mass; see Theorem~\ref{nullsta}.